dagnir/solutions-to-sicp/chapter3/section5.md

 like the mathematical definition given in the book, the definitions of the streams refer to each other.
 Interestingly, this works because there is always enough data already computed for either stream to compute the next element in each stream.
-It's certainly a little mind bending to thinking in depth about!
+It's certainly a little mind bending to think in depth about!

 ###Ex 3.60